-The community participation process was instrumental in identifying unmet community and affordable housing needs as well as gaps in public services and facilities for the 2016 Action Plan.
+The community participation process was instrumental in identifying unmet community and affordable housing needs as well as gaps in public services and facilities for the 2017 Action Plan.
 During the development of the plan, the Urban County undertook the following steps regarding community participation and consultation:

-- Offered an online Needs Assessment Survey where 57 persons responded.
-Participants were 58 percent private community members, 38 percent nonprofit organizations, two (2) percent for profit organizations, and two (2) percent units of local government.
+- Offered an online Needs Assessment Survey where 48 persons responded.
+Participants were 56 percent private community members, 31 percent nonprofit organizations, six (6) percent for profit organizations, and six (6) percent units of local government.
 In addition to the online survey, the Needs Assessment survey was also distributed to local Advisory Councils, nonprofit organizations, and community advisory bodies.
 Survey participants included community housing development organizations, community services providers, County Commissions on Aging and Senior Citizens, Community Service Districts, and local Advisory Councils, among others.
-The survey included selecting needs priority levels for special needs populations, community facilities, infrastructure, special needs, community services, economic development, and neighborhood services. - Hosted two public needs workshops in September 2015 where a total of 23 persons participated.
-The first workshop was held in the North County at the Atascadero Public Library on September 8, 2015, and the second workshop was held in the South County at the Nipomo Public Library on September 15, 2015. - Held a public hearing on September 2, 2015, at the City of San Luis Obispo Humans Relations Commission to identify needs at the public hearing session. - Held a public hearing on October 6, 2015, at the County of San Luis Obispo to receive public testimony on community needs at the public hearing session. - Hosted two public needs workshops in February 2016 where a total of 16 persons participated.
-The first workshop was held in the South County at the Nipomo Public Library on February 10, 2016 and the second workshop was held in the North County at the Atascadero Public Library on February 17, 2016. - Presented and sought input on the 2016 Action Plan and the draft funding recommendations from the Commission on Aging advisory body at its February 19, 2016 meeting. - Held a public hearing on April 12, 2016, at the County of San Luis Obispo Board of Supervisor to receive public testimony and approval for the 2016 Action Plan.
+The survey included selecting needs priority levels for special needs populations, community facilities, infrastructure, special needs, community services, economic development, and neighborhood services. - Hosted two public needs workshops in September 2016 where a total of 16 persons participated.
+The first workshop was held in the South County at the Nipomo Public Library on September 7, 2016, and the second workshop was held in North County at the Atascadero Public Library on September 14, 2016. - Held a public hearing on September 7, 2016, at the City of San Luis Obispo Humans Relations Commission to identify needs at the public hearing session.

+- Held a public hearing on October 18, 2016, at the County of San Luis Obispo to receive public testimony on community needs at the public hearing session. - Hosted two public workshops, one December 2016 and in one February 2017 where a total of 10 persons participated.
+The first workshop was held in the at the County Government Center on December 13, 2016 discussing Reservation Letter projects and second workshop was held in the San Luis Obispo Public Library on February 16, 2017 discussing the remaining 2017 draft funding allocations. - Held a public hearing on April 11, 2017, at the County of San Luis Obispo Board of Supervisor to receive public testimony and approval for the 2017 Action Plan.